grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 };
 ```

-### Retrieving user settings
+### Retrieve user settings

-The user settings are part of the plugin meta.
+The user settings are part of the plugin `meta`.
 You can retrieve them inside a React component by using the `usePluginContext` hook.
+For example:

 ```tsx
 import React from 'react';